Real Madrid news: Isco left out of Copa Del Rey squad to face Barca | Goal.com

-Isco left out of Santiago Solari's Real Madrid squad to face Barcelona in Copa Del Rey
+Isco left out of Real Madrid squad for crunch Copa del Rey Clasico against Barcelona

-Real Madrid midfielder Isco has been omitted from Santiago Solari's Copa Del Rey squad to face Barcelona at the Santiago Bernabeu on Wednesday.
+Real Madrid midfielder Isco has been omitted from Santiago Solari's Copa del Rey squad to face Barcelona in the quarterfinals of the competition at Santiago Bernabeu on Wednesday.

 Isco returned to full training at the start of the week after recovering from a back injury, but he will play no part in the crucial showdown with Barca this evening.